johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 }
 ```

 The changes for these two additional methods are nearly identical to the changes for the `getClicks` method.
-For `addClick`, we've updated `Clicks` to `Users` and added the same `query` variable as a condition of the `.findOneAndUpdate()` method.
+For `addClick`, we've updated `Clicks` to `Users` and added the same query parameter as a condition of the `.findOneAndUpdate()` method.
 Additionally, we've update the field to increment each time this method is called from simply `clicks` to `nbrClicks.clicks`.
 Again, this change is becaues the `clicks` object is now embedded within the user object.
 And lastly, we change the respones to send `result.nbrClicks` -- just like the `getClicks` method.

-The changes for the `resetClicks` method are nearly identical to the changes for `addClick`:
+The changes for the `resetClicks` method are similar to the changes for `addClick`:

 - Change `Clicks` to `Users`
-- Add `query` parameter to the Mongoose method
+- Add `{ 'github.id': req.user.github.id }` as the query parameter to the Mongoose method
 - Change object property from `clicks` to `nbrClicks.clicks` in the function parameters
 - Update result response to `result.nbrClicks`